jpsz2004/Compiler-for-Mini-C-/README.md

 * Supports execution for Mini-C++ constructs like loops, conditionals, and basic operations.

 # Test
 There is a file called test.mcc.
 You can write on it a code example written using C++.
-The AST class will visit any grammar rule to generate the AST youo can visualizate with the command written down.
-# AST Visualization
-For the AST visualization, the class will create an file with instruction with DOT format.
-You can use: [https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0D%0Anode0%20%5Blabel%3D"Program"%5D%3B%0D%0Anode1%20%5Blabel%3D"VarDeclStmt"%5D%3B%0D%0Anode0%20->%20node1%3B%0D%0Anode2%20%5Blabel%3D"type_%20%3D%20int"%5D%3B%0D%0Anode1%20->%20node2%3B%0D%0Anode3%20%5Blabel%3D"identifier%20%3D%20main"%5D%3B%0D%0Anode1%20->%20node3%3B%0D%0Anode4%20%5Blabel%3D"expr%20%3D%202"%5D%3B%0D%0Anode1%20->%20node4%3B%0D%0A%7D] This tool works good, and it'll show you the Tree with his nodes.

-# To test and look the AST
-You can use
+Also, with this version you can add more files with any name that contains C++ code.
+For this version, there are nine files with test you can test with the next command:

 ```
-python CppASTVisualizer.py
+python Cpp.py -R Pruebas/test.mcc
 ```

+# Help?

+usage: Cpp.py [-h] [-d] [-o OUT] [-l] [-a] [-D] [-p] [-I] [--sym] [-S] [-R] input\n") input MiniC   program file to compiler optional arguments:
+-h, --help             show this help message and exit
+-l, --lex              display tokens from lexer
+-a, --AST              Display AST
+-D, --dot              Generate AST graph as DOT format -s, --sym              Dump the symbol table
+-R, --exec             Execute the generated program